muratk3n/thirdwave/en/README.md

 This battery business will get ugly, everyone best head for the exits..
-Based on typical 10KW energy consumption per person, and its daily storage requirement and with 60kg of lithium req / 70kWh battery means demand will be 90 times of proven lithium reserves.
+Based on typical 10KW energy consumption per person, and its daily storage requirement and with 60kg of lithium / 70kWh battery means demand will be 90 times of proven lithium reserves.
 This road simply cannot work.
 Batteries is the business of 1 percenters, like this [cretin fuck](https://www.newsbreak.com/news/1607170043110/united-tesla-company-widespread-condemnation-of-elon-musks-bolivia-coup-comments).